nelson-lang/nelson-gitbook/en/string/toupper.md

 ## Input argument

- - str - a string.
+ - str - a row character array, a cell of strings or an string array.

 ## Output argument